 Dr. Lori is currently writing a book titled How Your Dog Can Help Your Child Read, Lead, & Succeed to teach parents, volunteers, and educators step-by-step how they can help children to become stronger readers, develop stronger and more compassionate relationships with their friends and family, and develop the skills for success in life.
 With gentle guidance, children can make a real difference in our world for each other and for the animals who share our planet – while learning powerful lessons in meaningful, purposeful literacy.

-Dr. Lori lives and and writes in San Diego, California, where she enjoys clichéd long walks on the beach, spending quality time with amazing friends and family, and volunteering as an SPCA/San Diego Humane Society Outreach Educator.
-She teaches inspirational seminars for kids, teens, and adults for the first-class Elementary Institute of Science in San Diego, including her innovative ten-week program, How Your Dog Can Help Your Child Read, Lead, & Succeed.
+Dr. Lori splits her time between beautiful San Diego and La Quinta, California, where she enjoys clichéd long walks on the beach, spending quality time with amazing friends and family, and volunteering as an SPCA/San Diego Humane Society Outreach Educator.
 Her side passion is writing a memoir about a backpacking trip to the Greek Islands with her senior parents – use your imagination, the reality was worse than that!
 The working title for this non-fiction memoir (because truly, family is funnier than fiction) is Larry and Jo-Jo Do Greece (more information will follow on this as it comes available)!

-Lori is a regular supporter of several animal-related charities, including the ASPCA, the Humane Society Legislative Fund, and the Physicians Committee for Responsible Medicine.
-To donate to Dr. Lori’s new program, How Your Dog Can Help Your Child Read, Lead, & Succeed, please click here.
+Lori is a regular supporter of many animal-related charities, including the ASPCA, the Humane Society Legislative Fund, The Animal Legal Defense Fund, Farm Sanctuary, and the Physicians Committee for Responsible Medicine.
+To donate to Dr. Lori’s new program, How Dogs Help Kids Read & Succeed In the Classroom, please click here.
 Anything you are able to contribute will be greatly appreciated!